Series 7 Study Guide: Practice Questions for the Series 7 Exam

 If you’re caught in this catch-22, be ready to take the Series 7 at any moment, since you don’t know when opportunity will strike.
 You do this by staying sharp, reading study guides, and taking Series 7 practice questions.
 Not only will you be able to take the exam as soon as you find a sponsor, but you’ll be knowledgeable during your job interview with them.

-How should you prep for the Series 7?
+How Should You Prep for The Series 7?

 In addition to answering tons of practice questions, here are some tips for passing the Series 7:

-What’s the breakdown of the Series 7 exam?
+What's The Breakdown of the Series 7 Exam?

 The Series 7 exam is computerized and closed-book, which means you can’t use any notes.
-It’s six hours long and is divided into two three-hour sessions.
+It’s several hours long and is divided into two three-hour sessions.
 You have to take a mandatory break during the sessions.
 While you can take bathroom breaks at any time, the clock will continue to tick away.
 I strongly caution you to skip the diuretic triple espresso latte.

 One of the cool things about the Series 7 (if “cool” and “Series 7” can even be used in the same sentence) is that you don’t have to wait weeks to get your score.
 Right after taking the exam, the system calculates your score and gives you a result.
 You’ll either see it right on your computer screen or a test center employee will give it to you.